joshbrunty/joshbrunty.github.io/_posts/2020-12-11-reporting.md

 *What software and/or templates do I use to keep such notes?*

-Good question.
+Good question!
 I'm providing one of my own Microsoft Word examples *HERE*.
 There are also paid and open-source applications out there to manage case notes.
 [Forensic Notes](https://www.forensicnotes.com/) is one such option.
 Forensic Notes stores all notes, images, and attachments in a timestamped read-only, PDF format to protect the integrity and admissibility of evidence.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iJ7v7i1_kxE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>